 Some women with vaginal cysts may have discomfort during sex or trouble inserting a tampon.

-may be necessary to rule out , especially if the mass appears to be solid.
+A mass or bulge of the vaginal wall may be seen during a pelvic exam.
+You may need a biopsy to rule out vaginal cancer, especially if the mass appears to be solid.

-The outcome is generally good.
-Frequently cysts remain small and require no treatment.
+Most of the time, the outcome is good.
+Cysts often remain small and do not need treatment.
 When surgically removed, the cysts usually do not return.

-There are usually no complications from the cysts themselves.
-A surgical excision procedure carries a small risk of complications depending on where the cyst is located in relation to other structures.
+In most cases, there are no complications from the cysts themselves.
+A surgical removal carries a small risk of complication.
+The risk depends on where the cyst is located.

 Katz VL.
-Benign gynecologic lesions: vulva, vagina, cervix, uterus, oviduct, ovary.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Benign gynecologic lesions.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 18
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 18.

-- Last reviewed on 11/7/2011
+- Last reviewed on 11/5/2015